return42/sphkerneldoc/linux_src_doc/kernel/power/hibernate_c.rst

     Quiesce devices and restore from a hibernation image.

-    :param int platform_mode:
+    :param platform_mode:
         If set, use platform driver to prepare for the transition.
+    :type platform_mode: int

 .. _`hibernation_restore.description`:

 Description
 -----------

-This routine must be called with pm_mutex held.
-If it is successful, control reappears in the restored target kernel in \ :c:func:`hibernation_snapshot`\ .
+This routine must be called with system_transition_mutex held.
+If it is successful, control reappears in the restored target kernel in
+\ :c:func:`hibernation_snapshot`\ .

 .. _`hibernation_platform_enter`: